 Concentration among importers can also have food-security consequences, especially as regards high prices and price volatility.
 Table 2 provides the importing-company HHIs for the 25 representative commodities.
 For the most part importation is highly concentrated for meat and dairy, although the concentration levels do not rise to those of the country-of-origin HHIs.
 Import markets for fruits and vegetables are almost completely unconcentrated.
-This is not true of cereals.
+This is likely due to the heterogeneous nature of these products whereby end-use variations (i.e., products imported for processing versus those imported for supermarkets to be sold fresh) primarily dictate the amounts to be imported.15 This is not true of cereals.
 Importation is associated with monopoly power for wheat, and monopoly or near monopoly structure (depending on the year) for barley.
 Rice, however, is unconcentrated at the importer level.

 What do concentration levels only moderately above the 2,500 threshold indicate?
-Although considered highly concentrated, they are still at the lower end of the highly-concentrated scale.
+Although considered highly concentrated, they are still at the lower end of the highlyconcentrated scale.
 Resorting, again, to HS 02042100, "carcasses and half carcasses of sheep, fresh or chilled," Figure 3 illustrates the structure.
 For this commodity, three importers dominate the market with approximately equal shares.
 So even for an HHI of about 2,700, competition could be substantially curtailed, with attendant effects on price and price-volatility.
 [Place Figure 3 approximately here]

-12 These include meat, dairy, fruits, vegetables and cereal commodities.
+14 These include meat, dairy, fruits, vegetables and cereal commodities.